-Around 63% of businesses don’t have a documented content marketing strategy.
+Almost around 63% of businesses don’t find it necessary to have a documented content marketing strategy.
 That’s probably because they are not aware of the benefits of content marketing strategy.
 If one is willing to win at content marketing, they need a content marketing strategy.
 There are no secrets or special tricks to creating this strategy.
 Without one, you are putting all your efforts at stake.

 Identifying The Elements Of Content Marketing Strategy